Spring into Adventure: Seven Ways to Take Advantage of Longer Days in North Lake Tahoe

 Experience Lake Tahoe in two different ways with “Dual Sport Days”.
 Photo courtesy of Homewood Mountain Resort.

-Spring is truly the best of both worlds in North Lake Tahoe, with over 50 feet of fresh snow still lingering from winter, and sun and surf to be found lakeside.
+Spring is truly the best of both worlds in North Lake Tahoe, and with a winter season that saw over 50 feet of powder, snow is still lingering while sun and surf can be found lakeside.

 Because of these unique conditions, spring is an idyllic time to get more out of your day in Tahoe with Dual Sport Days!
 Start off with a half-day of classic spring skiing at one of North Lake Tahoe’s 12 downhill and cross country resorts; due to record snowfall in February, snow is expected to stick around for optimum skiing conditions, and resorts have extended their seasons to as late as July 7!